dclong/blog/misc/content/2021/03/spark-issue:-block-could-not-be-removed-as-it-was-not-found-on-disk-or-in-memory.markdown

     Notice that even if you persist DataFrames to disk only, you might still encounter this issue due to lack of disk space for caching.

-4. Increase the number of partitions.
+4. Increase the number of partitions, which makes each partition smaller.

-4. Increase the number of executors.
+4. Increase the number of executors, which increases the total disk space for caching.

 4. Ask Hadoop/Spark admin to increase local disk space for caching.